-The church in Garbno was probably built in the fourteenth or early fifteenth century, on an elevation extended to the Gubra valley.
-Initially, it had the call of St. Catherine.
-Until the sixteenth century, it was under the patronage of the Teutonic Order, and after the secularization of Prussia, it served Lutherans.
-In the 17th century, it underwent a thorough reconstruction, so that only the tower remained from the original building.
-In the years 1728-1732, from the east, a new nave with an apse was added, which Catholics took over.
-In 1818, the gale passing over the area, made the devastation of the temple within six hours.
-Strong gusts of wind knocked off the tower roof with fragments of the wall, which, falling on the nave and piercing the ceiling, destroyed most of the church’s furnishings.
-The stock of grain collected by the parish priest in the attic of the church was also destroyed.
+The church in Garbno (Lamgarben) was probably built in the second half of the 15th century, although it cannot be ruled out that the nave was built earlier.
+The tower was erected in two stages and completed around the end of the 15th century.
+The church originally had the dedication of St. Catherine.
+Until the 16th century, it was under the patronage of the Teutonic Order, and after the secularization of the Teutonic Knights, it served the Lutherans.
+In the years 1728-1732, the nave was pulled down along with annexes, and a new one was erected in its place, next to the medieval tower.
+In 1818, a storm that passed over the area knocked the roof off the tower and the nave, which fell through the ceiling and destroyed most of the church’s furnishings.
 After this event, the renovation of the building was completed only in 1824.
 During World War II, the church was almost completely destroyed, only the walls of the medieval tower have survived.
-The new church was erected on the old foundations in the 1980s.
+The new church dedicated to Our Lady was erected on the old foundations in the 1980s.

 The church was built on a small hill in the bend of the Guber River.
 It was built of bricks in a Flemish bond on a stone plinth.
 It was probably an aisleless structure on a rectangular plan, without an externally separated chancel, so it presented a type very popular among rural religious buildings in the territory of the Teutonic Knights.
 On the west side of the nave there was a four-sided tower, presumably the church also had a sacristy.